-As you are an embedded engineer, have you think anytime, what happens when you press the reset button (Reset Sequence in ARM Cortex-M4)?
+As you are an embedded engineer, have you thought anytime, about what happens when you press the reset button (Reset Sequence in ARM Cortex-M4 or boot sequence in Arm Cortex-M4)?
 How it is calling the

 main() function in your application automatically?
 And also, If you are attending any interviews, the interviewer might have asked you this question.
 Okay, Let’s discuss the reset sequence in the microcontroller.